-On October 16, 2020, LSP Transmission Holdings II, LLC ("LS Power") petitioned the DC Circuit Court of Appeals for review of the FERC's orders addressing ISO-NE's implementation of the Order 1000 exemptions for
+On October 16, 2020, LSP Transmission Holdings II, LLC ("LS Power") petitioned the DC Circuit Court of Appeals for review of the FERC's orders addressing ISO-NE's implementation of the Order 1000 exemptions for immediate need reliability projects.

-170 ISO New England Inc., 171 FERC ¶ 61,211 (June 18, 2020) ("Order Terminating Proceeding") (finding (i) "insufficient evidence in the record to find under FPA section 206 that [ISO-NE's] implementation of the exemption for immediate need reliability projects is unjust, unreasonable, or unduly discriminatory or preferential; (ii) "insufficient evidence in the record to find that ISO-NE implemented the immediate need reliability projects.
 Since the last Report, MMWEC filed on July 8 a notice that it would not submit a Reply Brief.
 On July 9, 2021, LSP Transmission filed Petitioner's Reply Brief.
 LSP Transmission filed a Joint Appendix on July 16.
 On July 28, 2021, MMWEC filed an Intervenor for Petitioner Final Brief.
-Final Briefs were filed on July 30.
-Briefing is now complete and this matter is pending before the Court
+Final Briefs were filed on July 30, 2021.
+Briefing is now complete and this matter is pending before the Court.

-CIP IROL Cost Recovery Rules (20-1389) Underlying FERC Proceeding: ER20-739171
+CIP IROL Cost Recovery Rules (20-1389) Underlying FERC Proceeding: ER20-739